-Some cars seem to be particularly popular with certain demographics, and so it is with the Vauxhall Mokka X and those of retirement age.
+Some cars seem to be particularly popular with certain demographics, and so it is with the Vauxhall Mokka X and those of retirement age - its high-set-yet-compact SUV bodywork proving easy to get in and out of as well as offering a commanding view of the road ahead.

-As a smallish SUV, it’s a rival to the likes of the Nissan Juke, SEAT Arona, Skoda Karoq and Volkswagen T-Roc, but many owners have progressed to the Mokka X from staple hatchbacks such as the Vauxhall Corsa and Astra – its higher seating position makes it easier to get in and out of than those rivals,
+As a smallish SUV, it’s a rival to the likes of the Nissan Juke, Skoda Karoq and Volkswagen T-Roc, but many owners have progressed to the Mokka X from staple hatchbacks such as the Vauxhall Corsa and Astra – its higher seating position makes it easier to get in and out of than those alternatives.

 Given Vauxhall’s tendency to offer its ranges in a complex array of variations, the Mokka X line-up is mercifully small and easy to understand.